Shivamagrawal20/mindlink-support/backend/SETUP_LLAMA.md

 ## Performance Tips

-1. **For development:** Use Ollama with 8B model
+1. **For development:** Use Replicate with 8B model
 2. **For production:** Consider Replicate or Hugging Face for better reliability
 3. **For complex conversations:** Use 405B model when available
 4. **For speed:** Use 8B model (sufficient for most use cases)

 ## Next Steps

-1. Choose your provider (Ollama recommended for local dev)
+1. Choose your provider (Replicate or Hugging Face)
 2. Set up the environment variables
 3. Test with a simple message
 4. Adjust model size based on your needs